- Home

 Things to check before buying a car

-Before buying a car in Chile, make sure you do a thorough technical control, to avoid any unpleasant surprises later.
+Before buying a car in Chile, make sure you do a thorough technical control to avoid any unpleasant surprises later.

 Furthermore, you should check the administrative documents of the vehicle before any purchase.
 Indeed, in Chile:

-2. A vehicle may be subject to a restriction on ownership title, which prevents its transfer to another person.
+- A vehicle may be subject to a restriction on ownership title, which prevents its transfer to another person.

 A restriction on ownership title (limitación al dominio) is a registration made in the vehicles' register, which removes the right of the owner to sell his vehicle.
 In general, it happens when the owner has taken out a credit to buy his vehicle.
-The bank mortgages the vehicle to be able to recuperate the bank loan in case of the owner does not pay.
+The bank mortgages the vehicle to be able to recuperate the bank loan in case the owner does not pay.
 As long as the credit is not paid, the restriction applies.
 If the owner has other debts to pay, a court may have put an embargo on the vehicle.

 In both cases, the vehicle cannot be officially transferred to another owner at the civil register level, which means you can't get the padrón stating you are the new owner.
-However, it may very well be sold to you using a buy/sell contract signed at the notary.
+However, it may very well be sold to you using a buy/sell contract signed at a notary.
 If you are not aware of this, you may find yourself having to pay the seller's car loan balance after having already paid for the car...

-If you are in this situation, but still want to buy the car, you must negotiate with the seller on how to resolve the problem: either the seller pays its loan before making the transfer of ownership and the bank lifts the restriction (normal case), or you can pay the debt in exchange for a discount on the price of the car.
+If you are in this situation but still want to buy the car, you must negotiate with the seller on how to resolve the problem: either the seller pays its loan before making the transfer of ownership and the bank lifts the restriction (normal case), or you can pay the debt in exchange for a discount on the price of the car.
 Be aware that the vehicle will not be in your name until the restriction is lifted.
-In this case, you must make a contract before a notary to formalize the transaction, and then contact the bank to pay the balance.
+In this case, you must make a contract before a notary to formalize the transaction and then contact the bank to pay the balance.

 Check that the car is in good condition and the papers are up to date.
 Autofact has a test of 19 questions that reviews all the aspects to check (click here for the checklist).

-## Buying a car in Chile: payment
+Buying a car in Chile: how to pay for it?

-Regarding the payment of your car, talk to the seller to find an agreement.
-You have several options:
+Regarding the payment for your car, talk to the seller to reach an agreement.

-• International bank transfer if you do not have a Chilean bank account.
+- International bank transfer if you do not have a Chilean bank account.
 Be careful though to check the exchange rate.
 This is not recommended because a transfer takes several days.
 Hence you cannot use the civil register option.
 Moreover, it is unlikely that a seller will sign before a notary without having the funds.
 On your side, you do not want to make a transfer without having a signed contract.

-• Local transfer, if you have a Chilean bank account.
+- Local transfer, if you have a Chilean bank account.

 Maintenance

 Once you own the car, you must update the vehicle documents once a year.
-Make sure you do it because it is illegal to drive a car whose documents papers are not up to date and you may have problems if you want to sell it later.
+Make sure you do it because it is illegal to drive a car whose documents are not up to date, and you may have problems if you want to sell it later.
 To do so, follow these three steps:

-1. Technical control (revisión técnica): you can make an appointment here.
+Technical control (revisión técnica): you can make an appointment here.
 Technical control costs vary depending on the type of vehicle you have and the garage you choose.
 The last digit of your license plate number indicates the month during which you have priority for technical control.
 If you have forgotten it, you can do it in December or March, which are the months allowing all vehicles to do their technical control.

-2. Insurance: you must renew your seguro obligatorio (SOAP).
+Insurance: you must renew your seguro obligatorio (SOAP).
 You can compare prices online on insurance and bank sites, because for the same vehicle, it varies a lot.
 Search "comprar SOAP" in Google.

-3. Circulation permit: you must renew your circulation permit every year in March.
+Circulation permit: you must renew your circulation permit every year in March.
 You can do it online by following this link, or on the website of most municipalities.
 Otherwise, you will see small tents popping up all over the city in March, where you can go and pay for the permit (take your padrón with you and the certificates of technical control and insurance).

-If you have general questions about the purchase / sale of a vehicle that we did not address in this article, or if you have suggestions or comments to improve it, do not hesitate to contact us.
+If you have general questions about the purchase/sale of a vehicle that we did not address in this article, or if you have suggestions or comments to improve it, do not hesitate to contact us.

 Likewise, if you need assistance in obtaining a temporary RUT from the Servicio de Impuestos Internos, have specific questions regarding your situation, or if you need to check the vehicle documents before buying it, we can help you.
 However, please note that these are paid services.